reference-architecture-ai/reference-architecture.ai/content/_index.md

 While the benefits of AI are clear, there are still many gaps in AI architecture that need to be filled.
 For example, there is a gap between analytical tools and verified architectures for real-time deployments.
 This gap often stems from a lack of specific reference architectures and patterns, demonstrating the trade-offs between different technologies, libraries, and tools.

 Let's bridge the gap in knowledge and drive a connection between science and engineering to make fast, efficient, and practical AI deployments.
-In order to build AI product, three things need to be considered:
+In order to build an AI product, three things need to be considered:
 1) AI Product
 2) Core Capabilities for AI/ML product
 3) Enabling capabilities